-- (d) For purposes of this Agreement, "Termination Fee" means an amount equal to \$1,325,000. - (e) If this Agreement is terminated by AVANT pursuant to Section 7.1(e), Celldex shall pay to AVANT within three (3) Business Days after the date of termination all reasonable out-of-pocket costs and expenses, including, the reasonable fees and expenses of lawyers, accountants, consultants, financial advisors, lenders and investment bankers, incurred by AVANT in connection with the entering into of this Agreement and the carrying out of any and all acts contemplated hereunder up to an aggregate maximum amount of \$250,000 (the "AVANT Expenses").
-If this agreement is terminated by Celldex pursuant to Section 7.1(f), AVANT shall pay to Celldex, within three (3) Business Days after the date of termination, all reasonable out-of-pocket costs and expenses including, the reasonable fees and expenses of lawyers, accountants, consultants, financial advisors, lenders and investment bankers, incurred by Celldex in connection with the entering into of this Agreement and the carrying out of any and all acts contemplated hereunder up to an aggregate maximum amount of \$250,000 (the "Celldex Expenses").
-The payment of expenses set forth in this Section 7.2(e) is not an exclusive remedy, but is in addition to any other rights or remedies available to the parties hereto (whether at law or in equity), and in no respect is intended by the parties hereto to constitute liquidated damages, or be viewed as an indicator of the damages payable, or in any other respect limit or restrict damages available in case of any breach of this Agreement. - (f) Each of AVANT and Celldex acknowledges that the agreements contained in this Section 7.2 are an integral part of the transactions contemplated by this Agreement.
+(d) For purposes of this Agreement, "Termination Fee" means an amount equal to \$1,325,000.

+(e) If this Agreement is terminated by AVANT pursuant to Section 7.1(e), Celldex shall pay to AVANT within three (3) Business Days after the date of termination all reasonable out-of-pocket costs and expenses, including, the reasonable fees and expenses of lawyers, accountants, consultants, financial advisors, lenders and investment bankers, incurred by AVANT in connection with the entering into of this Agreement and the carrying out of any and all acts contemplated hereunder up to an aggregate maximum amount of \$250,000 (the "AVANT Expenses").
+If this agreement is terminated by Celldex pursuant to Section 7.1(f), AVANT shall pay to Celldex, within three (3) Business Days after the date of termination, all reasonable out-of-pocket costs and expenses including, the reasonable fees and expenses of lawyers, accountants, financial advisors, lenders and investment bankers, incurred by Celldex in connection with the entering into of this Agreement and the carrying out of any and all acts contemplated hereunder up to an aggregate maximum amount of \$250,000 (the "AVANT Expenses").
+If this agreement and investment bankers, incurred by Celldex in connection with the entering into of this Agreement and the carrying out of any and all acts contemplated hereunder up to an aggregate maximum amount of \$250,000 (the "Celldex Expenses").
+The payment of expenses set forth in this Section 7.2(e) is not an exclusive remedy, but is in addition to any other rights or remedies available to the parties hereto (whether at law or in equity), and in no respect is intended by the parties hereto to constitute liquidated damages, or be viewed as an indicator of the damages payable, or in any other respect limit or restrict damages available in case of any breach of this Agreement.

+(f) Each of AVANT and Celldex acknowledges that the agreements contained in this Section 7.2 are an integral part of the transactions contemplated by this Agreement.
 In the event that AVANT shall fail to pay the Termination Fee or Celldex Expenses when due or Celldex shall fail to pay the AVANT Expenses when due, AVANT or Celldex, as the case may be, shall reimburse the other party for all reasonable costs and expenses actually incurred or accrued by such other party (including reasonable fees and expenses of counsel) in connection with the collection under and enforcement of this Section 7.2.